syncfusion-content/maui-docs/MAUI/CircularProgressBar/Events.md

 {% endtabs %}

-N> Refer to our `.NET MAUI SfCircularProgressBar` feature tour page for its groundbreaking feature representations.
-Also explore our [.NET MAUI SfCircularProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfCircularProgressBar in .NET MAUI.
+N> Refer to our `.NET MAUI Circular ProgressBar` feature tour page for its groundbreaking feature representations.
+Also explore our [.NET MAUI Circular ProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfCircularProgressBar in .NET MAUI.